 While bridal shower games have long been popular, today's bride is often looking for more modern alternatives.
 Rather than having tea, cake, and games at someone's house, more and more bridal showers are activity-oriented events held outside the home.
 The most popular of these types is the spa shower.
 Here are some ideas to get you started.

-Find an invitation with a spa theme, such as this one.
+Find an invitation with a spa theme, such as the one below.
 Help your guests know what to expect by clearly stating what will be included, and whether or not they should bring presents for the bride.
 For example:

 "It's a day to get pampered